Yuzu28/Arc9_Capstone/README.md

 #### Single Game Page

  * After Searching for a particular game.
 The users may want to know more about the game in which they can click on the game image to know more about the game.
-* On the single game page, it give info on a particlar game in which may include the game summary, genres, themes, platforms, videos, screenshots, etc. An example of the single game page is show below, in this case we want to know more about the game "God Eater 3"
+* On the single game page, it gives info on a particular game in which may include the game summary, genres, themes, platforms, videos, screenshots, etc. An example of the single game page is shown below, in this case we want to know more about the game "God Eater 3"

 <p align="center">
 <img src="https://github.com/Yuzu28/Arc9_Capstone/blob/master/Arc9_Frontend/public/gamesinglepage.gif"  width="80%" height="80%">